 – Satyakam Ray There is no greater agony than bearing an untold story inside you. – Maya Angelou.
 History is not only about who won the battles, who owned what, or what dramatized incidents happened over the centuries.
-An essential factor that keeps missing in the historian’s narrative is the people’s personal lives, struggles, achievements, how they perceive things, and what were their ambitions.
-A … Continue reading Anandapur Chronicles: The Naagmani
+An essential factor missing in the historian’s narrative is people’s personal lives, struggles, achievements, perceptions, and ambitions.
+Personal experiences can surmise a generation’s existence and way of … Continue reading Anandapur Chronicles: The Naagmani

-–Aparna Chatterjee Another busy day at the bank and handling the pension section is not an easy task.
-Every day there are cases where the grandmas and grandpas cannot even understand what they are supposed to do.
-Yes, I treat them like my own Ajji and Dadu; I guess that’s why they come so openly with their problems.
-Not many children look after their … Continue reading The lady in the White
+–Aparna Chatterjee Another busy day at the bank and handling the pension section is complex.
+Every day, there are cases where the grandmas and grandpas cannot even understand what they should do.
+Yes, I treat them like Ajji and Dadu, so they come so openly with their problems.
+Not many children look after their parents after a certain period, and if most of them … Continue reading The lady in the White

-– Satyakam Ray In Marvel’s cinematic universe, the Black Panther star late actor Chadwick Boseman has a lot of influence.
-When T’challa (Boseman) lost his father during the civil war movie, he told the Black widow about his beliefs.
+– Satyakam Ray In Marvel’s cinematic universe, the Black Panther star, the late actor Chadwick Boseman, has a lot of influence.
+When T’challa (Boseman) lost his father during the Civil War movie, he told the Black Widow about his beliefs.
 According to T’challa, death is not the end in his culture.
-It’s mere of a stepping-off point.
-Your reach out with both hands, and Bast and Sekhmet, they lead … Continue reading Afterlife thoughts: What happens when one dies?
+It’s merely a stepping-off point.
+You reach out with both hands, and Bast and Sekhmet lead you … Continue reading Afterlife thoughts: What happens when one dies?